To many, travel to Tibet is the stuff of dreams.

 You need a Chinese visa to travel to Tibet

-Like it or not, Tibet is officially a part of China and you need to get a Chinese visa before you can go to Tibet.
+Like it or not, Tibet is officially a part of China (and remember that there are many beautiful places to visit in China) and you need to get a Chinese visa before you can go to Tibet.
 Read how we got a Chinese visa in Penang, Malaysia.

 You can’t travel to Tibet independently